faenrandir/a_careful_examination/documents/polygamy/eternity_only_sealings.md

 ### Andrew Jenson Papers [ca. 1871--1942], LDS Archives

+Andrew Jenson apparently had some documentation regarding Ruth Vose's relationship and sealing:

 > Sister Ruth/ Mrs. Sayers was married in her youth to Mr. Edward Sayers, a thoroughly practical horticulturist and florist, and though he was not a member of the Church, yet he willingly joined his fortune with her and they reached Nauvoo together some time in the year 1841;

 > While there the strongest affection sprang up between the Prophet Joseph and Mr. Sayers.
 The latter not attaching much importance to the/ theory of a future life insisted that his wife Ruth/ should be sealed to the Prophet for eternity, as he himself should only claim [page2—the first 3 lines of which are written over illegible erasures] her in this life.
 She was/ accordingly the sealed to the Prophet in Emma Smith’s presence and thus were became numbered among the Prophets plural wives.
 She however though she/ continued to live with Mr. Sayers / remained with her husband until his death.

 From Andrew Jenson Papers [ca. 1871–1942], LDS Archives [as cited by Hales](https://josephsmithspolygamy.org/plural-wives-overview/ruth-vose/#link_ajs-fn-id_7-5666).
 "It appears that the documents in these folders were used to compile Jenson’s 1887 Historical Record article on plural marriage.
 See Joseph F. Smith affidavit books, LDS Archives, 1:9 for date of this sealing 'February A.D.
 1843.'
 However the affidavit states that the sealing was performed by Hyrum Smith, which is unlikely because Hyrum did not accept plural marriage until May of that year."

+Dan Vogel has noted that in this documentation it was apparently Edward Sayers who suggested the eternity sealing, so caution should be taken in extrapolating this to all the other polyandrous marriages.

 ## Temple Lot Case - Malissa Lott

-In footnote #6 of josephsmithspolygamy.org [Ruth Vose page](https://web.archive.org/web/20200708214336/https://josephsmithspolygamy.org/plural-wives-overview/ruth-vose/), Brian Hales writes:
+In footnote #6 of Brian Hales's [Ruth Vose page](https://web.archive.org/web/20200708214336/https://josephsmithspolygamy.org/plural-wives-overview/ruth-vose/), Hales writes:

 > Recognizing that Joseph Smith’s marriages could have been for either “time and eternity” or just “eternity,” P.P.
 Kelley questioned Malissa Lott in 1892 regarding the type of sealing ceremony that she experienced with the him: “Did you live with Joseph Smith as his wife, or were you just simply sealed to him for eternity?”(Temple Lot Case, complete transcript, part 3, pages 97, questions 94.)
 Malissa, who was single at the time of her sealing to the Prophet, had earlier stated: “I was married to him for time and all eternity.”(Ibid., page 95, question 56)